Before you sign a Broker of Record (BOR) or an Agent of Record (AOR), here is what you need to know.

 Here is how I imagine the next scenario goes.
 The current agent that most likely wants to keep your business will ask what carrier is offering better pricing?
 The business owner may tell them who the carrier is and the current agent will say, oh I am appointed with that particular carrier.
 I can get you those rates.
 The current agent would then asks you to sign a BOR or AOR letter, letting them take away the work they did for the business.

 I understand this is an imperfect situation, but this is the name of the insurance agent game.
-So the next time you are shopping take into consideration the time, effort and work the agent you called for help put into saving you money before you sign a BOR letter.
+So the next time you are shopping take into consideration the time, effort and work the agent you called for help put into saving you money before you sign a Broker of Record (BOR) letter.